ddev/ddev/docs/content/users/install/ddev-installation.md

     mkcert -install
     ```

-    (Some versions of Firefox (Developer Edition, Flatpak) may need some [extra work](https://github.com/FiloSottile/mkcert/issues/370#issuecomment-1280377305), see also [this issue](https://github.com/ddev/ddev/issues/5415).)
+    (Some versions of Firefox (Developer Edition, Flatpak) may need some [extra work](https://github.com/FiloSottile/mkcert/issues/370#issuecomment-1280377305) with `mkcert`, see also [this issue](https://github.com/ddev/ddev/issues/5415).)

+    ???
+"Do you still have an old version after installing or upgrading?"
+        If `ddev --version` still shows an older version than you installed or upgraded to, use `which -a ddev` to find out where another version of the `ddev` executable must be installed.
+See the ["Why Do I Have An Old DDEV" FAQ](../usage/faq.md#why-do-i-have-an-old-ddev).

     ???
 "Need to remove a previously-installed variant?"
         If you previously used DDEV’s [install script](#install-script), you can remove that version: